Do you want your dog to have super soft fur?

 The Omega 3’s that I recommend you buy for your dog

-I recommend giving 1 capsule every other day (or 3 capsules a week) to an average 25kg dog.
-If your dog suffers from arthritis or allergic skin conditions, they would benefit from 1 capsule a day for a 25kg dog.
-Always best to give the capsules separate to the main meal for maximum absorption of the Omega 3’s without them having to compete with the Omega 6’s from the oil in the main food.
+The recommended dose for your dog is 1 capsule every other day (or 3 capsules a week) for an average 25kg dog if being fed a dry or tinned plant-based diet.
+If your dog suffers from arthritis or an allergic skin conditions, they would benefit from 1 – 2 capsules a day for a 25kg dog.
+If arthritis or skin allergies are an issue, it is best to give the capsules separate to the main meal for maximum absorption of the Omega 3’s without them having to compete with the Omega 6’s from the oil in the main food.

-For small dogs, you can cut a tiny hole in the top of the capsule, make a small ‘saucer’ with some foil to keep the capsule upright, and pour a small amount of the contents of the capsule onto a small ‘treat’ daily (we use a daily Umameo treat with Ruff), so 1 capsule should last a week for a small dog under 10kgs which makes these particular capsules very cost-effective!
+For small dogs, you can cut a tiny hole in the top of the capsule, make a small ‘saucer’ with some foil to keep the capsule upright, and pour a small amount of the contents of the capsule onto a small ‘treat’ daily, so 1 capsule should last 3-4 days for a small dog under 10kgs which makes these particular capsules very cost-effective!

 There are so many reasons why I think (and hope) that oil sourced from algae will become the preferred method of Omega 3 supplementation for both us and our pets in the future.